 I’m proud to say that 2013 marks my 20th year in Vermont, but I’m equally embarrassed to admit that this year also marks my first time attending the renown Women’s Film Festival in Brattleboro.

 I was afraid.
 I was afraid of caring too much.
 I was afraid of paying money to watch something that would make me sad.
 I didn’t understand what it was all about.
-I had really thought about it being a fundraiser.
+I hadn’t really thought about it being a fundraiser.
 And, most revealing, I didn’t see myself as one of “those” women–the ones who I imagined as angry or righteous and needing “all about women” things.

 I was in the dark.